Definitions and Epidemiology:

 Prevention of bone loss:

 - Osteoporosis is common in women who have had oestrogen deficiency at a young age.
 Measurement of bone density is an important part of managing POI.
-It is important to check bone mineral density every two years, particularly if the woman decides against taking HRT as use of HRT prevents bone loss.
+It is important to check bone mineral density every two years, particularly if the woman decides against taking MHT as use of MHT prevents bone loss.

 - A healthy lifestyle is important to maintain bone health.
 Women with early menopause should avoid smoking, engage in regular weight-bearing exercise, and ensure adequate dietary intake of calcium and vitamin D.